 Money’s Too Tight To Mention (Simply Red)

-The song dates from the early 1980s when Reagan and Thatcher were lazily portrayed as the root of all evil by student activists (and others that should have known better).
+This song dates from the early 1980s when Reagan and Thatcher were lazily portrayed as the root of all evil by left wing activists (and others that should have known better).
 The video plays on 1930s imagery (cloth caps, back street alleys and pool halls) to evoke folk memories of the Great Depression.
-There was real economic suffering during the recession of the early 1980s but the victim mentality modelled in this song only compounded the problem.

-This song may not have toppled Thatcher and Reagan but that’s not to say it didn’t achieve its primary objective, which was probably to get Mick Hucknall laid.
-Geoffrey Miller provides an explanation based on evolutionary psychology in his paper Political Peacocks.
+This song may not have toppled Thatcher and Reagan but that’s not to say it didn’t achieve its primary objective, which seems to have been to get lead singer Mick Hucknall laid.
+Prof. Geoffrey Miller provides an explanation in his paper Political Peacocks.

 One of the fundamental principles of The Escape Artist is: